 “… There are many indications that carbon dioxide does not play a significant role in global warming.”

 The following is based on data the Conservative Transparency project compiled from publicly-available tax records.
 Note that not all individual funding values have been verified by DeSmogBlog for accuracy.
-View attached .xls spreadsheet for additional details on funding by year.

 |The Carthage Foundation||$815,000|

 |The Lynde and Harry Bradley Foundation||$629,100|